fusion809/fusion809.github.io-old/_posts/PL/programming-languages.md

 {% include_relative PL/table1-comparison-of-common-programming-languages.html %}

 ### Ada
 {% include links.html program="Ada" category="dev-ada" %} is a high-level programming language that supports multiple paradigms and is descended from Pascal.
-The most popular free compiler for Ada is {% include links.html program="GNAT" package="dev-lang/gnat-gcc" wp="GNAT" puncr="." %}
+The most popular free compiler for Ada is {% include links.html program="GNAT" package="dev-lang/gnat-gcc" wp="GNAT" puncr="," %} a front-end of the **GNU Compiler Collection** (**GCC**).

 ### Assembly Language
 **Assembly language** is a low-level programming language that has a very strong correspondence to machine code.
 Due to this, it is very hardware-specific &mdash; an assembly language for one processor may not work for another.
 The only  program that I am aware of that is written, even partly, in assembly language is the Linux kernel.
 Although, I know other programs written in Assembly do exist, after all it is listed in the [TIOBE top 20 programming language (by popularity) list][1], I just cannot personally name them.